gprMax/GSoC/project-ideas-2022.md

 gprMax is planning to participate in the [Google Summer of Code](https://summerofcode.withgoogle.com) 2022 program, following a successful participation in 2019 and 2021.

 Below is list of some potential project ideas (in no particular order).
-These ideas have been discussed with all mentors in our team: Dr Craig Warren, Dr Antonis Giannopoulos, Dr Iraklis Giannakis, Dr John Hartley, Ms Rania Patsia, Mr Dimitris Angelis.
+These ideas have been discussed with all mentors in our team:
+- Dr Craig Warren
+- Dr Antonis Giannopoulos
+- Dr Iraklis Giannakis
+- Dr John Hartley
+- Ms Rania Patsia
+- Mr Dimitris Angelis

 If a project is successfully selected you will be allocated a primary mentor and supported by the rest of the team.
 If you are interested in learning more about a particular project idea please contact us using [info@gprmax.com](mailto:iinfo@gprmax.com) or through our [gprMax GSoC2022 Gitter channel](https://gitter.im/gprMax/GSoC2022?source=orgpage).

 ## 1. Multi-GPU model execution